GAGA theorems: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Amnon Neeman and David Rydh for several supportive and useful discussions.
-We also wish to thank Bhargav Bhatt and Brian Conrad for some helpful comments and suggestions on a draft.
+We also wish to thank Bhargav Bhatt and Brian Conrad for helpful comments on a draft.
+We also wish to thank Rachel Webb for suggesting Lemma \ref{L:projection-functorial-bc}\itemref{LI:projection-functorial-bc:projection}.